aimeos/map/README.md

 Handles static calls to custom methods for the class.

-Calls a custom method added by Map::method() statically.
-The called method has no access to the internal array because no object is available.

 ```php
 public static function __callStatic( string $name, array $params )
 ```